Pallavi094/SpotifyClone/README.md

 # SpotifyClone
-Spotify clone with HTML and CSS
+Spotify clone using HTML and CSS